-Presidential Proclamations or Classic Thanksgiving Stories.
+U.S. Presidential Proclamations or Classic Thanksgiving Stories

 While some families may use every entry each year, looking forward to treasured stories, poems, Bible verses, hymns, proclamations, stories, and activities, other families may choose to focus on different entries, customizing for their families.
 Some families may choose to do this in the evening to end their days on a note of gratitude.
-Other families may use it in the morning to kick of the day and set a tone of gratitude for the day.
+Other families may use it in the morning to kick off the day and set a tone of gratitude for the day.
 Still, other families may choose to do a portion in the morning and save the activity for evening and story for a bedtime story.
 There is no one right way for this devotional to look.
 This is your family and you can customize how you do the devotional to meet your changing family's needs through the years.
-Provided in printable e-format.

-A Classic Thanksgiving Devotional
+A Classic American Thanksgiving Devotional